-Plan Description - The County provides retirement, disability, and survivor benefits for all of its full-time employees through a cash balance-account type defined-benefit pension plan in the statewide Texas County and District Retirement System (TCDRS).
-The TCDRS Board of Trustees is responsible for the administration of the statewide, agent multiple-employer, public employee retirement system consisting of 656 cash balance-like defined-benefit pension plans.
+Cochran County provides retirement, disability, and death benefits for all of its full-time employees through a nontraditional defined pension plan though the statewide Texas County and District Retirement System (TCDRS).
+The Board of Trustees of TCDRS is responsible for the administration of the statewide agent multiple-employer public employee retirement system, consisting of 677 nontraditional defined pension plans from various county and district governmental entities statewide.
 TCDRS in the aggregate issues a comprehensive annual financial report (CAFR) on a calendar year basis.
-The CAFR is available upon written request from the TCDRS Board of Trustees at P. O. Box 2034, Austin, Texas 78768-2034, or by calling 800-823-7782.
-The CAFR is also available online at www.tcdrs.org.
+The CAFR is available upon request through TCDRS, PO Box 2034, Austin, TX 78768-2034, or through the www.tcdrs.org website.

-The plan provisions for the County (employer) are adopted by the Commissioners Court, within the options available in the Texas state statutes governing TCDRS (TCDRS Act).
-Members can retire at ages 60 and above with 10 or more years of service, with 30 years of service regardless of age, or when the sum of their age and years of service equals 80 or more.
-Members are vested after 10 years of service but their accumulated deposits and allocated interest must remain in the plan to receive any employer-financed benefit.
-Members who withdraw their personal account balance in a lump sum prior to retirement are not entitled to any pension benefits provided by the employer.
-The County has not elected the partial lump-sum payment option.
+Benefits Provided - The plan provisions are adopted by the governing body of the employer, within the options available in the Texas state statutes governing TCDRS (TCDRS Act).
+Members can retire at age 60 or above with 8 or more years of service, with 30 years of service regardless of age, or when the sum of the member's age and years of service equal 80 or more.
+Members are vested after 8 years of service but must leave their accumulated contributions in the plan to receive any employer-financed contributions.
+Members who withdraw their personal contributions in a lump sum prior to retirement are not entitled to the employer contributions.

-Benefit amounts are determined by the employee's personal account balance and employer-financed monetary credits.
-The level of these monetary credits has been adopted by the Commissioners Court within the actuarial constraints imposed by the TCDRS Act so that the expected benefits can be adequately financed by the employer's commitment to contribute.

-At retirement, death, or disability, the benefit is calculated by converting the sum of the employee's personal account balance and the employer-financed monetary credits to a monthly annuity using the actuarial equivalent as prescribed by the TCDRS Act.
+Benefit amounts are determined by the sum of the employee's deposits to the plan, with interest, and employer-financed monetary credits.
+The level of these monetary credits is adopted by the governing body of the employer within the actuarial constraints imposed by the TCDRS Act so that the resulting benefits can be expected to be adequately financed by the employer's commitment to contribute.
+At retirement, death, or disability, the benefit is calculated by converting the sum of the employee's accumulated deposits and the employer-financed monetary credits to a monthly annuity using annuity purchase rates prescribed by the TCDRS Act.